 2. Strive to be truthful and refrain from lying, because the believer is always truthful and does not even resort to lies while trying to do fun.
 The Prophet (peace be upon him), narrated in Bukhari and Muslim, says: “You will speak the truth because the truth leads to honesty and honesty leads to Paradise.
 The person who always speaks the truth and holds the truth, he is considered to be truthful with Allah.
 Stay away from lying, because the false direction leads to evil and brings evil to the way of hell.
 Whoever stays in falsehood and intends to lie, he is regarded as a liar with Allah. ”

 In another Sahih Hadith, he says: “Curse for a Muslim is involved in disobedience.”
 Curse of the dead is prohibited as it is forbidden, and the curse on the living is also prohibited.
 The Prophet (peace be upon him) has forbidden us to say: “Do not curse the dead, because they have passed through their earthly deeds.”
-In another Sahih Hadith, he has forbidden us to say: “Always talk about the dead.”
+In another Sahih Hadith, he has the verboten US to say: “Always bring up the dead.”

 4. Refrain from Gibeah (liberation) in somebody’s absence (say something about him in his presence that he gets hurt) and do not be cowardly against one another.
 Do not refrain from saying Namimah (this is the talk of spreading hatred towards one another), because the Prophet (peace be upon him) said in a Sahih Hadith: “The person who practices the Namimah cannot enter Paradise.”
 Without hearing it, Be persistent.
 Because, if you do that, you too will be a partner in their sins.